consensusnetworks/casimir/README.md

     ```

     > 🚩 On MacOS, if you get an error because port 5000 is in use, go to  > System Preferences... > Sharing and uncheck Airplay Receiver.

+4. Emulate a Trezor hardware wallet.
+You also need to make sure to add [these prerequisites](https://github.com/trezor/trezor-user-env#prerequisites).

+    ```zsh
+    npm run dev --trezor
+    ```

-4. The commands and flags above apply to any package in the [apps](apps/) directory.
+5. The commands and flags above apply to any package in the [apps](apps/) directory.
 While the default app is [@casimir/web](apps/web/), you can specify others by passing a subcommand to `npm run dev`.

     ```zsh
     # @casimir/web